altdesktop/playerctl/README.md

 ## License

-This work is available under the GNU General Public License (See COPYING).
+This work is available under the GNU Lesser General Public License (See COPYING).

 Copyright © 2014, Tony Crisci